 If you have a passion for all things computers and are interested in turning that passion into a career, then computer science and computer engineering are two in-demand paths to consider.
-Although both disciplines involve an in-depth understanding of computer systems, they are actually very different fields.
+Although both disciplines involve an in-depth understanding of computer information systems, they are very different fields.

 But what exactly are the differences between computer science and computer engineering?
 With a better understanding of what sets each discipline apart, you may be able to choose your own path with a greater sense of confidence.